How Installation Repackaging Works

 - Installation of system software that modifies Windows on reboot.
 When Windows is modified on reboot, it is not possible to capture and reproduce those changes, so use wrapping instead or repackaging for installations that apply such changes.

 The limitations listed above are common for all repackaging tools, and there is no way to bypass them using the Professional edition of the program.
-The MSI Package Builder Enterprise edition allows you to use the wrapping method that should be used instead of repackaging to avoid the above limitations.
+The Enterprise and Architect editions allow you to use the wrapping method that should be used instead of monitoring to avoid the above limitations.
 The Architect edition of the program can also generate App-V packages if you need to repackage applications into App-V. The recently introduced MSIX/AppX package formats are also supported by the Architect edition of the program.